Inside: Learn strong-willed child characteristics, what they really mean for a child’s future and when to support and encourage them.

 | Perseverance

-Your daughter wants a pet and until that day comes, she will incessantly bring up the topic of cats…or guinea pigs…or anything that exists at the nearest Petsmart.
+Your strong-willed daughter wants a pet and until that day comes, she will incessantly bring up the topic of cats…or guinea pigs…or anything that exists at the nearest Petsmart.
 This incessant pestering stems from an inner striving that comes as naturally as air to your strong-willed child.

-How it will help in the future
+How perseverance will help in the future:

-When you hear yourself saying, “If you ask me about a stinking pet one more time today the answer is NO!” remind yourself this inner strength and unwavering fortitude is what will allow your daughter to overcome major obstacles in her future such as passing the SAT’s, learning a new hobby/skill or running a half-marathon.
+When you hear yourself saying, “If you ask me about a stinking pet one more time today the answer is NO!” remind yourself this inner strength and unwavering fortitude is what will allow your strong-willed daughter to overcome major obstacles in her future such as passing the SAT’s, learning a new hobby/skill or running a half-marathon.

 The phrase “You can’t make me!” likely makes a regular appearance in your household.
 Your little guy’s fierce sense of personal integrity makes him bristle when caregivers use blatant force or control as a means of interacting on a consistent basis.

-How it will help in the future
+How collaboration will help in the future:

-Barking orders and using controlling language comes much easier to parents in times of stress (ahem getting out the door in the am), but learning how to speak with a tone of collaboration and positivity during discipline with a strong-willed child will model some killer communication skills for your child to use with peers at school and their future spouse later.
+Barking orders and using controlling language comes much easier to parents in times of stress (ahem getting out the door in the am), but learning how to speak with a tone of collaboration and positivity during discipline with a strong-willed child will model some killer communication skills for your spirited child to use with peers at school and their future spouse later.

 You often notice your child moves and talks more than your friends’ kids’ and you worry they’ll annoy old school relatives who likely still seem to think children should be seen and not heard.

-How it will help in the future
+How enthusiasm and energy will help in the future:

-It can be draining to keep your bright active child busy on a slow Sunday, but that contagious energy and enthusiasm will be a force of positivity and fun when channeled into public speaking, or a high energy career such as teaching.
+It can be draining to keep your bright active child busy on a slow Sunday, but that contagious energy and enthusiasm will be a force of positivity and fun when channeled into public speaking, or a high-energy career such as teaching.

 Strong-willed child characteristics are a benefit if we let them be

-When we set aside the ‘parent lens’ from which we view our child, it becomes much easier to see our child as they truly are.
+When we set aside the ‘parent lens’ from which we view our child, it becomes much easier to see our strong willed child as they truly are.
 A brand new little human learning how to interact with the world given the temperament and personality biology gave them.

 Children don’t come into the world to exist as objects for our own control and desires but come as unique individuals bearing all the traits they need to survive and thrive in the world.